Close

 • Showed open mindedness and flexibility in decision making.

-• Led others and established trust through consensus building, creating a climate of empowerment and advancing inclusion.
+• Led others and established trust through consensus building, creating a climate of empowerment, and advancing inclusion.

-• Demonstrated excellence in team management.
+• Demonstrates excellence in team collaboration.

 Back to top